New, Female, and Younger Riders Deserve Better

 BMW, Ducati, Harley-Davidson, Honda, and Triumph were all primary targets for her shopping.
 I was intent on not making decisions for her, but rather to offer my experience and advice when she asked for it.
 My role was less as Dad, and more of a buddy along on the shopping trip.

-At three of these dealerships, the reception is what one might associate with a pre-1920s mindset about the sexes: The man is there to make decisions and is the only one in the party to be engaged; The women is just there to support the male shopper however he sees fit.
+At three of these dealerships, the reception is what one might associate with a pre-1920s mindset about the sexes: The man is there to make decisions and is the only one in the party to be engaged; The woman is just there to support the male shopper however he sees fit.
 There are loud echos of this in modern workplaces and schools, where women face challenges that most men aren’t even aware of, even as men contribute to them consciously or unconsciously.

 This manifests immediately with a hearty “Welcome!
 What can I help you with?” directed at me, rather than my daughter.
 I was conscious to let her walk in ahead of me.
 In one of the cases, I had a longstanding relationship with a bike shop employee, so I did initiate the conversation, but it was to introduce my daughter as the buyer.
 Despite my explicitly identifying her as the shopper and the decision maker, every question came to me, not her.
 Every query about a model came to me, not her.
 It was as if she didn’t exist when it came to interest in motorcycles.

 I would have hoped for an exploration into what she’s researched, if there are styles that speak to her, whether she has ridden anything or not.
-Most importantly, I hoped for a conversation about what type of riding she expect to do, and what her aspirations are for a motorcycle experience in the coming years.
+Most importantly, I hoped for a conversation about what type of riding she expects to do, and what her aspirations are for a motorcycle experience in the coming years.
 These are the conversations that help a salesperson get a new rider onto the right motorcycle, but they can’t be effective if they aren’t directed at the rider herself!

 A general dismissal of the new, young, female rider was an unfortunate norm.